CK-MB Blood Test

 PREPARATION, STORAGE AND STABILITY

 - Reagents 1 and 2 are ready to use.
-Mix reagent R1 and reagent R2 in the ratio of 4:1 respectively to prepare the derived volume of working reagent prior to use.
+Mix reagent R1 and reagent R2 in the ratio of 4:1 respectively to prepare the derived volume of working reagent before use.

 - Do not shake vigorously.